emiruzun0/First-Python-Exercises/README.md

 # First-Python-Exercises
-I'm learning python and my first python exercises
+I'm learning python and these are my first python exercises